 The Fund is a corporate governmental agency constituting a public benefit corporation of New York State (State).
 Pursuant to State Education Law, the Fund has been specifically designated to provide academic buildings, dormitories, and other facilities for State operated institutions and statutory colleges that fall under the jurisdiction of the State University of New York (SUNY).
 The Fund is primarily responsible for administering SUNY's Educational Facilities and Hospital Capital programs.
 The State budget process establishes the appropriations authorizing spending, the bonding necessary to support that spending, annual disbursement limits, and the debt service payments on outstanding debt for these programs.
 With limited exceptions, the debt service obligations for the Educational Facilities are paid directly by the State.
 In the past, the three SUNY teaching hospitals have been responsible for reimbursing the State for the debt service payments made on their behalf.
-The 2022-23 Enacted Budget suspended this requirement for one year but partially reinstated it for 2023-24.
+The 2024-25 Enacted Budget suspends this requirement for fiscal year 2024-2025.